5 Simple Ways to Measure the ROI of Your Search Engine Marketing Campaign4 Min Read

 Google Analytics can also be used to figure out which of your pages are having a positive effect on visitors and which need to be improved.
 By clicking Behaviour –-> All Pages you’ll see the number of page views, the average time spent on page, entrances and bounce rate for your most visited pages.

 You may find that you are getting a lot of traffic to a certain page, but people are leaving soon after resulting in high bounce rate.
 In this case, you might want to re-think the content and fix any technical issues.
-By regularly monitoring this data you can keep on top of how customers are engaging with your website and make any changes to give the website a better chance at converting.
+By regularly monitoring this data you can keep on top of how customers are engaging with your website and make any changes to give the website a better chance of converting.

 3. Goal Setting and Tracking